viamrobotics/docs/docs/how-tos/image-data.md

 You can think of the vision service as the bridge between the ML model service and the output from your camera.

-Configure the `vision / ML model` service on your machine.
+Add and configure the `vision / ML model` service on your machine.
 From the **Select model** dropdown, select the name of your ML model service (for example, `mlmodel-1`).

 {{% /tablestep %}}